stephinehc/network-engineer-portfolio-v0.1/networking-roadmap/02-lan-technologies/README.md

 <br>

 **Assign an IP address to a VLAN**
-<br><br>
   - We assign an ip address to an SVI for management purposes such as for remote access.
-The IP address will serve as a default gateway for access. <br> <br>
+The IP address will serve as a default gateway for access. <br>
 Base on the design, VLAN 100 has an assigned IP address which is for S1: 128.0.0.254/16 and S2: 128.0.0.253/16. <br>
 IP address assignment on S1